 A Bochdalek hernia is a form of congenital diaphragmatic hernia.
 They occur posteriorly and are due to a defect in the posterior attachment of the diaphragm when there is a failure of pleuroperitoneal membrane closure in utero.
 Retroperitoneal structures may prolapse through the defect, e.g. retroperitoneal fat, spleen or left kidney.

 Large hernias typically present in infancy, are usually are said to be most frequently left sided, presumably owing to the protective effects of the liver, although recently this has been disputed, at least in adults 1.
 Complications are usually due to pulmonary hypoplasia.

 In adults, incidentally-discovered posterior diaphragmatic hernias are rare (0.17% of patients having an abdominal CT).
 Of these, right-sided hernias are more common (68%), and more frequent in females.
 The great majority are small, with only 27% containing abdominal organs such as bowel, spleen or liver.

 On conventional radiographs, the hernia may appear as a lung base soft-tissue opacity lesion seen posteriorly on lateral images.

 CT usually demonstrates fat above the diaphragm and is extremely beneficial in revealing organ entrapment.
 Coronal and sagittal reformatted images show the defect to best advantage.

-BBBBB allow a simple mnemonic to recall the features of Bochdalek hernias.
+BBBBB is a simple mnemonic to recall the features of Bochdalek hernias.